autograms/autograms/docs/index.md

-Nodes can be coded in python directly by adding them to an autogram object one by one using the autogram.add_node() method.
+Nodes can be coded in Python directly by adding them to an autogram object one by one using the autogram.add_node() method.